 Need to understand the mapping.
 It is missing fields like web line #, line type, etc.

 Does legacy send the entire invoice even for invoices stored in RR Donnelley ?
 If only the header, would we need an indicator for that ?
+[Cheryl – 5/27/2010 - Will receive order update with header only for Invoice status update] [Prashant – 6/02/2010 – How do we link to the RRD Invoice without the invoice number ?]

 What is the order archiving process for when an order is invoiced?
+[Cheryl – 20100527 - Order kept for 6 months after invoiced]

-How are invoices archived ?
+How are invoices archived ? [ Cheryl – 20100527 - Invoices archived after 6 months]

 How do we link to RR Donnelley for invoices that are to be viewed online ?

 Current understanding is that Sterling receives two transactions – one order update with status changed to invoice and possibly an invoice number and another that sends the invoice data.
-If this is incorrect, need to understand and agree upon the process.
+If this is incorrect, need to understand and agree upon the process. [ Cheryl – 20100527 – This is correct]

 Define the connectivity for invoice transactions from Legacy to Sterling.

 Define the process to associate an order with the invoice.
 The generation number is not present in the mapping.
+[Cherl – 20100527 – Generation number needs to be added.]

 Are there any email requirements on the invoice transaction?

+RRD User types.
+Values I got from Mahmoud are as follows.
+How are these captured on the User profile ?
+In sterling we have only customer admins and regular users.

+0 for basic user

+1 for internal admin and

+2 for master customer admins

+Encryption of user name/ship tos was not discussed until Mahmouds email 5/27.
+Need to understand if this is a hard requirement and put it into a change request.

+Prashant – 9/30 – Invoice fields based on RSD v1.7 – Need to define in legacy interfaces - ShipToStore# , Email address field (not in latest RSD), LineTax – (new comment in RSD that says its mandatory on EDI), Item Level – Certification Codes (new RSD says they are on Legacy interface), ExternalComments (delete from mapping?), NoOfLines (Not in latest RSD – Deleted ?), Customer PO Date (New field ?
+Who populates this and from where?) – handle via Change request(s) process.

 Assumptions